Data-Cellar/example-connector/README.md

 ## Public Demo Connector

+> [!NOTE]
+> The public demo of the connector has been taken down following the completion of System Use Case (SUC) tests in the energy data spaces cluster.
+If you need a Data Cellar connector for testing, you can deploy this repository on your own infrastructure or contact us, and we’ll do our best to provide access.

 This deployment is publicly available at the following endpoints for testing and demonstration purposes in the context of interoperability efforts between the energy data spaces sister projects.

 > [!TIP]